 The presence of E. coli and coliform bacteria was announced by the Placer County Department of Environmental Health, and immediate action was taken by the county to close the wells and treat the contaminated water.
 Extremely good reports have assured that the treatment is working fine, and there is no danger of any resident or guest being affected by the contaminated water.

 Although several water systems were affected by the heavy runoff from the storms, no one was ever in any danger of the contaminated water, in that three of the four wells were shut down in plenty of time.
-The treated water is of not threat to any human or wildlife, and the resort continues to operate in its normal capacity.
 The slopes are open for skiers and the resorts are welcoming guests.

 The resorts on the higher slopes had offered their guests free bottled water during and immediately after the incident.